Daniel5040/Python-projects/README.md

 eightQueens_1 is the simple solution of the game Eight Queens, it only shows one answer to the puzzle eightQueens_2 is an update to the eightQueens_1 where the code is updated to implement all the solutions possible for the Eight Queens puzzle. beanMachineGUI.py is an animation of a bean machine.
-The user can chose the amount of balls to be dropped and the number of slots.
+The user can chose the amount of balls to be dropped and the number of slots. blackjackGUI.py is my semester project.
+The user can play a round of blackjack or a two player game of blackjack against the dealer.